AutoCAD or Inventor, which software is a better choice in 2020? Is there a clear winner between the two?

 Head-To-Head / Comparison At a Glance

-(Note: Each category is based on the following: “Which is better for developing a machine or product for testing and manufacture?”)
+(Note: Each category is based on the question: “Which is better for developing a product for testing and manufacture?”)

 |Price||Winner||N/A||AutoCAD is all-around less expensive than Inventor|

 |UI||N/A||Winner||As far as simplicity is concerned, AutoCAD is simpler.
 However, Inventor has many tools to make the 3D modeling process smoother and more intuitive.|